 Vehicles found misusing a visitor permit will be ticketed and/or towed.
 This violation will result in a cancellation of all permits for one year, and future requests for visitor permits for that residence will be reviewed and possibly denied.

-Residents can request the creation of residential parking only zones through a petition process.
+Residents can request the creation of time restricted residential parking zones through a petition process.

 Residential time restrictions

-The process to remove a time restriction is similar to requesting a new one.
+The process to request a new time restriction or removal is similar.
 A petition showing support of no less than 70 per cent of the residents in the area of the restriction (minimum of one block area) must be submitted to us.
 Only one resident per dwelling unit is eligible to sign the petition.

 Residential parking only zones